NunoSempere/finisterrae-1T-samples/README.md

     - [x] Make histogram with constant ticks but very wide and later expand?
       - Give error if it exceeds those bounds?
       - Much simpler to implement
+      - Then have *outliers* as a linked list?

 ## Steps that remain